GoogleCloudPlatform/webapp2/docs/features.rst

 Compatible with latest WebOb
 ----------------------------
-The ``WebOb`` version included in the SDK was released in 2008.
+The ``WebOb`` version included in the App Engine SDK was released in 2008.
 Since then many bugs were fixed and the source code became cleaner and better documented. webapp2 is compatible with the ``WebOb`` version included in the SDK, but for those that prefer the latest version can be used as well.
-This avoids the bugs `#170 <http://code.google.com/p/googleappengine/issues/detail?id=170>`_, `#719 <http://code.google.com/p/googleappengine/issues/detail?id=719>`_ and `#2788 <http://code.google.com/p/googleappengine/issues/detail?id=2788>`_,
+This avoids the bugs
+`#170 <http://code.google.com/p/googleappengine/issues/detail?id=170>`_,
+`#719 <http://code.google.com/p/googleappengine/issues/detail?id=719>`_ and
+`#2788 <http://code.google.com/p/googleappengine/issues/detail?id=2788>`_,